Barcelona fans relieved after Messi says he will stay - WHIZ News

 “I followed the whole story.
 And I think he handled things a bit wrong,” said 44-year-old health worker Noelia Lagarés.
 “If he had already made up his mind about leaving then he should have said it before, like in January.
 He said he feels like part of the family because he’s spent his life here.
 Then, why send a burofax?
 Either he didn’t get good advice or he didn’t know how to do it in a nicer fashion, the way we fans would have liked.”

+Messi defended the use of the burofax, saying that “the president just strung it out, so (the burofax) was the way to make official that I wanted to go (…) It wasn’t to create a scandal.

+“It hurt me when people started to doubt my love for this club,” Messi said.
+“That will never change.”

 Barcelona starts the season in three weeks when it hosts Villarreal at a Camp Nou still devoid of fans due to COVID-19.
-So, Messi will avoid hearing the verdict of the crowd, for now.
+That means Messi will avoid hearing the verdict of the crowd, for now.

 He had to put his exit plans on hold after Barcelona refused to let him go unless his buyout clause of 700 million euros ($829 million) was triggered.